 C. Wright Mills gained his PhD in 1942 for his thesis ‘A Sociological Account of Pragmatism: An essay on the sociology of knowledge’ (which was published after his death in 1964).
 Having failed his physical examination owing to hypertension he did not serve in the military during World War II (Tilman 1984: 7).
 He gained a position in 1941 as an associate professor at the University of Maryland before moving on to Columbia University in 1945.
 Mills worked first as a research associate in the Bureau of Applied Social Research and then, just over a year later, as an assistant professor of sociology (Mills and Mills 2000: 344).
 Freya and C. Wright Mills separated again (they were divorced in 1947) with Charles moving to an apartment on the outskirts of Greenwich Village.

-The members of the Department of Sociology at Columbia reads like a roll call of US sociology during the 1950s and 1950s: Daniel Bell, Paul Lazarsfeld, Seymour Martin Lipset, and Robert Merton were all members of faculty.
-It would be fair to say that they did not get along with Mills.
-They began to dislike him personally and for his methodological and ideological orientations.
+The members of the Department of Sociology at Columbia reads like a roll call of US sociology during the 1950s and 1950s: Daniel Bell, Paul Lazarsfeld, Seymour Martin Lipset, and Robert Merton were all in the faculty.
+It would be fair to say that they did not, on the whole, get along with Mills.
+Partly this was personal, partly it flowed from his methodological and ideological orientations.
 The feeling appears to have been mutual.
 However, there were others whom he respected including Robert Lynd and, outside the department, Jacques Barzun and Meyer Schapiro (an art historian and radical who had a particular emphasis upon style as craft – Horowitz 1983: 88).

 In 1947 C. Wright Mills married Ruth Harper (who was a researcher on the project that became White Collar).
 She brought particular expertise in terms of the statistical side of his work, and to the editing of his writing.
 In 1951 they bought an old farmhouse in Pomona, New York – and rebuilt it.
 Some four years later their daughter Kathryn was born (1955).
 Ruth and C. Wright Mills separated in 1957.